-Save the processed color palette

-Click the Processed palette tab, and click Edit.
+Edit the processed color palette Click the Processed palette tab, and click Edit.
 In the Color table dialog box, edit the color palette.

-Click the Processed palette tab, and click Save.
+Save the processed color palette Click the Processed palette tab, and click Save.
 Choose the folder where you want to save the processed color palette, and type a filename.